bitdern/dern-blog/posts/inputs-outputs-utxo-model.md

 ---
-title: Learning Bitcoin - Inputs, Outputs, and the UTXO Model
+title: Bitcoin Transactions - Inputs, Outputs, and the UTXO Model
-description: "An exporation of bitcoin's fundamental building blocks."
+description: "Exploring the building blocks of bitcoin transactions."
 date: December 12, 2022
 ---